StefanaNistor/GestionareBanca/README.md

-# GestionareBanca
+# Bank Management
+## Overview
-In this project I aim to track the accounts enrolled in a certain bank and their transactions.
-The account types are either current account or economies where you have the option of choosing an interest rate for either 3, 6 or 12 months.
-The bank offers a set number of free transactions and then adds a fee for each transaction and also for transactions done from another bank.
+The project is designed to track bank accounts and their associated transactions from a bank.
+The system supports two account types: *current accounts* and *savings accounts*.
+Users can select an interest rate for savings accounts, with options for *3, 6, or 12 months*.
+The bank provides a limited number of free transactions, after which fees apply for both internal transactions and those conducted with external banks.
+Users can enroll new accounts, view existing accounts, and access detailed bank information through a console-based menu.

-You can enroll an account, view the current accounts in a bank and the number of economies accounts as well as see the bank details from the console menu.
+## In-depth Functionality
+### Account Management:
+- **Current and Savings Accounts:** Users can enroll either a current account or a savings account with customizable interest rates (3, 6, or 12 months).
+- **Transaction Tracking:** The system tracks account transactions, applying fees after a certain number of free transactions or when transactions are made between banks.
+### Bank Operations:
+- **Account Enrollment:** Register new accounts within the bank's system.
+- **Account Overview:** View all current accounts, the total number of savings accounts, and detailed information for each.
+- **Bank Details Access:** Access detailed bank information directly from the console menu.